projectdiscovery/subfinder/README.md

 gem install go
 ```

 The installation is easy.
-You can download the pre-built binaries for different platforms from the [Releases page](https://github.com/projectdiscovery/subfinder/releases/).
+Download the pre-built binaries for different platforms from the [Releases page](https://github.com/projectdiscovery/subfinder/releases/).
 Extract them using tar, move it to your $PATH and you're ready to go:

 ```bash
 tar -xzvf subfinder-linux-amd64.tar && && mv subfinder-linux-amd64 /usr/bin/subfinder && subfinder